Financial glossary

 Smart Contract

-CryptoSmart Contract refers to a self-executing program on a blockchain that automatically enforces and executes terms of a contract without the need for intermediaries.
+CryptoA smart contract is a self-executing program stored on a blockchain that automatically enforces the terms of an agreement.

 Stablecoin